javieroot/Getting-and-Cleaning-Data/README.md

 data_set_with_the_averages.txt  will be generated.

 This process has only been tested on the Fedora 20 operating system.
-For more details about the process you should see the book code and/or code file run_analysis.R
+For more details about the process you should see the CodeBook.md and/or code file run_analysis.R